 Tours range from three hours to a full day, and include fun facts and history.
-Smoky Mountain Guides have seven different tours that showcase the best of Smoky Mountain living.
+Smoky Mountain Guides has seven different tours that showcase the best of Smoky Mountain living.
 Options include classic national park, moonshine, ghost town, high peaks, heritage and fall foliage.
 Read why Gatlinburg ranks among the top fall foliage drive destinations.

 Hike With Local Experts

 Want to stay close to the ground?
 No problem.
-A Walk in the Woods hosts guided hikes that explore trails in the Smokies.
+A Walk in the Woods hosts hikes that explore trails in the Smokies.
 Their guides have logged thousands of miles through the mountains and know the area.
-Hikers have nine different tour options, ranging in distance and difficulty, and all include snacks.
+Hikers have nine tour options, ranging in distance and difficulty, and all include snacks.